Unilever plc ADR (UL) Shares Decline Despite Market Challenges - News Heater

 UL’s Market Performance

-UL’s stock has seen a -0.00% decrease for the week, with a 0.55% rise in the past month and a -3.76% fall in the past quarter.
-The volatility ratio for the week is 0.71%, and the volatility levels for the past 30 days are at 0.72% for Unilever plc ADR The simple moving average for the last 20 days is -0.02% for UL’s stock, with a simple moving average of -5.88% for the last 200 days.
+UL’s stock has seen a -1.54% decrease for the week, with a -2.43% drop in the past month and a -5.94% fall in the past quarter.
+The volatility ratio for the week is 0.77%, and the volatility levels for the past 30 days are at 0.76% for Unilever plc ADR The simple moving average for the past 20 days is -1.04% for UL’s stock, with a -6.82% simple moving average for the past 200 days.

-Volatility was left at 0.72%, however, over the last 30 days, the volatility rate increased by 0.71%, as shares surge +0.46% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -3.62% lower at present.
+Volatility was left at 0.76%, however, over the last 30 days, the volatility rate increased by 0.77%, as shares sank -2.23% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.13% lower at present.

-During the last 5 trading sessions, UL rose by +0.10%, which changed the moving average for the period of 200-days by -6.35% in comparison to the 20-day moving average, which settled at $47.92.
-In addition, Unilever plc ADR saw -4.87% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, UL fell by -1.54%, which changed the moving average for the period of 200-days by -5.81% in comparison to the 20-day moving average, which settled at $47.80.
+In addition, Unilever plc ADR saw -5.94% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for UL